thegetty/artistryinbronze/content/conservation-and-analysis/43-vidovic.md

 The conservation treatments and research performed at the HRZ in Zagreb in cooperation with the Opificio delle Pietre Dure (OPD) lasted for six years until 2006.[^2]

-Already in 1999 more than a hundred different samples were collected from the interior and exterior of the statue.
+In 1999, more than a hundred different samples were collected from the interior and exterior of the statue.
 However, the amount of metal in these samples was very small and mostly included corrosion products.

 After a first and necessary desalination, several sampling and analytical campaigns were conducted between 1999 and 2003, by taking metal samples and by performing surface analyses during the conservation-restoration treatments.
 The aim was to provide information about the elemental composition of the alloys used for primary and secondary castings (including welding and repairs), soldering, patches, and inlays.

-In the first phase of sampling between 1999 and 2002, during the initial conservation treatment, some 43 samples were analyzed at the Scientific Laboratory of the OPD (14 metal fragments, 9 solder and welding alloys samples, 20 samples of corrosion products and crystals on the internal and external surface of the bronze; [fig. 43.2](#43.2)).
+In the first phase of sampling, between 1999 and 2002, during the initial conservation treatment, some 43 samples were analyzed at the Scientific Laboratory of the OPD: 14 metal fragments, 9 solder and welding alloy samples, 20 samples of corrosion products and crystals on the internal and external surface of the bronze ([fig. 43.2](#43.2)).

 {{< q-figure id="43.2" >}}

 The metal structure in the samples was found to be very heterogeneous and spongy, showing penetration of corrosion into the bronze wall on both sides (interior and exterior), especially on the rear of the statue that had been buried in sand on the seabed.
 Experts from the OPD performed several analyses to examine the samples, using stereomicroscopy, stratigraphic investigation under an optical microscope, Fourier transform infrared spectroscopy (FTIR), X-ray diffraction (XRD), scanning electron microscopy coupled with energy dispersive spectrometry (SEM-EDS), and inductively coupled plasma atomic emission (ICP-AES).

 The most significant and interesting analyses and results were provided by ICP-AES and SEM-EDS, which were performed in parallel for some samples.
-For ICP-AES, the entire samples were dissolved in acid mixtures at the temperature of 350°C, meaning that they included “deteriorated” areas.
+For ICP-AES, the entire samples were dissolved in acid mixtures at a temperature of 350°C, meaning that they included “deteriorated” areas.
 The results showed that the bronze alloy is highly leaded.

 Since lead appears concentrated in globules of 50–200 μm and in surface areas, SEM-EDS was preferred, and only sound areas deep in the samples were investigated.
 Only very small areas (500 μm² or even only 100 μm²) were analyzed in the samples.
 SEM-EDS only gave results for major elements, but they showed a very different metal composition, with a low percentage of lead in the bronze alloy.[^3]